RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 DependencyNeverSatisfied:
   Job has a user-defined dependency that failed.
 Job will never run and needs to be canceled.
 Priority:
-  Slurm's scheduler is temporarily holding the job in pending state because other queued jobs have a higher priority.
+  Slurm scheduler is temporarily holding the job in pending state because other queued jobs have a higher priority.
 QOSMaxJobsPerUserLimit:
   The user is already running the maximum number of jobs allowed by the particular partition.
 ReqNodeNotAvail, Reserved for maintenance: